ACDrafahl/LeetCode/README.md

 # LeetCode
-Collection of my LeetCode exercise solutions
+This is a collection of my LeetCode exercise solutions.